My 2016 Year in Review

 - Went to Helsinki, Finland, Estonia and Germany and ate so many amazing things.

 - Spent a few days in Portland and Seattle with friends for the 4th of July.

-- Week long stay in Salt Lake City to learn about product from the lovely people at Pluralsight.
+- A Week long stay in Salt Lake City to learn about products from the lovely people at Pluralsight.

-- Headed to Puerto Rico for a Wedding Anniversary and toured some of the island in August.
+- Headed to Puerto Rico for a Wedding Anniversary and toured some of the islands in August.

 - Code School retreat at Hammock Beach Resort on the Atlantic coast.

 - St. Petersburg for Crab Fest with friends.